 Consequently go ahead and nail it to the horizontal nailed wood.
 Boom!
 You have a home-made unique cloth rack.

 Empty walls make the house feel lonely and feel plain.
-If you are a good artist, old jeans makes a perfect canvas to draw pictures.
+If you are a good artist, old jeans make a perfect canvas to draw pictures.
 It is eco-friendly and practical.
 You can further enhance your creativity by creating a frame for your art using old pieces of wood.

 Don’t you love denim handbags?
 They are super-cute, especially on a summer holiday.
 You can use your old jeans to craft a home-made denim handbag.

-Lastly, there is an emerging trend of denim slippers.
+Lastly, there is an emerging trend in denim slippers.
 You can also create your unique denim slippers and who knows you might be on your way to becoming the next millionaire in this line of work.

 Spoons are not a reserve of eating only.
-They can also be used to make wall hooks, pull handles, or even candle holders.
+They can also be used to make wall hooks pull handles or even candle holders.

 Simply drill a hole on the handle, bend it backward and you have your lovely interior décor for the walls.